EthanCornell/ethancornell.github.io/_posts/2025-06-06-conrbtree.md

 #### 3.1.1 Concurrency Flowchart for **Insert**

-Below is an ASCII flowchart showing the **sequence of steps** that happen under a concurrent workload—where multiple writers may attempt to insert or delete at once, but only one actually proceeds at a time because of `writers_mutex`.
+Below is an flowchart showing the **sequence of steps** that happen under a concurrent workload—where multiple writers may attempt to insert or delete at once, but only one actually proceeds at a time because of `writers_mutex`.

 ```
 Insert(k, v):